CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

 - Key elements

-  - RevitLookup: view and navigate BIM element parameters, properties and relationships, which can assist your development (Recommend the RevitLookup-2022.3.8-SingleUser.msi version)
+  - RevitLookup: view and navigate BIM element parameters, properties and relationships, which can assist your development (Recommend the RevitLookup-2022.3.8-SingleUser.msi version).
+Link: https://github.com/jeremytammik/RevitLookup/releases/tag/2025.0.8
   - Add-In Manager: where you can open and debug the plug-in you have written

 - This step is done with these two buttons (Exteral Tools and RevitLookup) appear